Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Building a Lookup Table

-\begin{lemma} For $\tau = \lambda \sqrt{\log n/\log\log n}$ with a sufficiently small constant $\lambda>0$, we can construct in $o(n)$ time a data structure of size $o(n)$ such that \begin{itemize} \item given a set of $m$ elementary boxes where the partial door-orders are known, we can find the partial signature of each box in total time $O(n + m \tau)$; \item given the partial signature and the reach-doors on the bottom and left boundary of an elementary box, we can find the full signature in $O(\tau \log \tau)$ time; \item given the full signature of an elementary box, we can find the combinatorial reachability structure of the box in constant time. \end{itemize}
+\begin{lemma} For $\tau = \lambda \sqrt{\log n/\log\log n}$, with a sufficiently small constant $\lambda>0$, we can construct in $o(n)$ time a data structure of size $o(n)$ such that \begin{itemize} \item given a set of $m$ elementary boxes where the incomplete door-orders are known, we can find the incomplete signature of each box in total time $O(n + m \tau)$; \item given the incomplete signature and the reach-doors on the bottom and left boundary of an elementary box, we can find the full signature in $O(\tau \log \tau)$ time; \item given the full signature of an elementary box, we can find the combinatorial reachability structure of the box in constant time. \end{itemize} \end{lemma}